Best Secure Client Portals for Tax Practices in 2026

 - Encrypted backups with separate encryption keys

-- Zero-knowledge architecture (provider cannot decrypt your client data)
+- Zero-knowledge architecture where the provider cannot decrypt your client data

 - Single sign-on (SSO) integration for firms using Microsoft 365 or Google Workspace